 On-ear and over-ear headphones are much bulkier and you have to wear them on top of your ears.
 They are a more popular option because they can be used in more ways.

 Because they are bigger they also have more features.
 You can find them in different designs, shapes, sizes, and colors.
+You can also find them in different sizes to fit on big ears and also adjustable.

 Consequently, you need to know the ideal option when it comes to your ears’ health.

-I especially like the wireless ones which I can connect with my phone without having to hold the phone in my hands.
+In my experience, I especially like the wireless ones which I can connect with my phone without having to hold the phone in my hands.

 2. Safety: In-Ear vs on-ear and Over-Ear?